gurrenm3/BTD-Mod-Helper/Documentation/BTD_Mod_Helper.Extensions.AbilityModelBehaviorExt.md

 ## AbilityModelBehaviorExt.HasBehavior<T>(this AbilityModel) Method

-(Cross-Game compatible) Check if this has a specific Behavior
+Check if this has a specific Behavior

 ```csharp
 public static bool HasBehavior<T>(this Assets.Scripts.Models.Towers.Behaviors.Abilities.AbilityModel model)